Welcome

 Electric-Hydraulic Valves

+Electric-hydraulic valves are the interface between the microcontroller and the transmission (clutches).
+They control oil pressure and flow to the clutches.
+Stability and responsiveness are major issues here.
 The new designs are developed and proven by using the latest tools on the market: Rapid prototyping, solid modelling, simulations and testing increase development speed as well as built up knowledge.
 Prototypes are modelled using Pro Engineer to generate 3D solid models.
+Dedicated valves are used for control of hydrostatic and multispeed hydrodynamic systems.

 Clutches

 Clutches basically consist of friction plates and separators.
 One part of the clutch is connected to the input, the other to the output.
 By pressurizing, a piston forces the plates against each other, resulting in torque transfer from input to output.
 The wet clutches are mainly used in off-highway applications as they can be closed under full load conditions.
+The clutch is a very critical mechanical component.
+Not only the torque transfer (static - dynamic), but also the thermal behaviour as well as efficiency and controllability are areas where knowledge and technology are important.
+For this reason we have people dealing full time with clutch calculations and design.
+Also several teststands are dedicated to further build up knowledge.

 Simulations

 Simulations allow us to discover potential design-flaws in a much earlier phase than we used to do.
 The impact of certain (H/W) changes can be judged sooner, and examination of eigenfrequencies can already be done during the design phase.
 Another strength of simulations can be found in root-cause analysis, where a huge time reduction is noticed.
 Clearly, all of the above positively influence both development time and cost.
+At this time, the use of simulations in the Controls department is mainly twofold: on one hand there is the hydraulic behaviour of the valves (functionality, vibrations, responsiveness, …), on the other, we simulate the dynamic behaviour of a complete vehicle, where the transient situation during shifts can be fully examined.
+For these applications, ITI-sim and Matlab/Simulink are used.

 Close cooperation with other departments permanently leads to new challenges and solutions.